raoul2000/yii2-workflow/guide/about-workflows.md

 then it can be *published* or *archived*.
 A *published* post can become *draft* (it is then unpublished) or be *archived*.
 At last an *archived* post can be *published* or become *draft*.

-What we have just described here are allowed transitions between different statuses of the Post, and if we try to give a graphical representation to this description, we'll end up with our first (and very simple) workflow.
+What we have just described here are possible transitions between different statuses of the Post, and if we try to give a graphical representation to this description, we'll end up with our first (and very simple) workflow.

 <img src="images/post-workflow.png" alt="the workflow for Post"/>

 Our workflow definition is:

-- 3 statuses : draft, published, archived
+- 3 statuses : *draft*, *published*, *archived*
 - 6 possible transitions
 - initial status : draft

-To handle this very simple workflow, there is not much to do as the user has complete freedom to set a post status : any status can be reached from any other status and in this case, *there is no need** for a dedicated extension that would handle workflow logic.
+To handle this very simple workflow, there is not much to do as the user has complete freedom to set a post status : any status can be reached from any other status and in this case, *there is no need** for a dedicated extension that would handle workflow logic...because there is no workflow logic !

 ## Use case²: a multi-user publishing system

 Let's imagine something a little bit more complex.

-> Our basic blog is now becoming a multi-user publishing system, where each user is assigned tasks : some are redactors (reporter), some make corrections and layout work (they know css), and there is of course some chief editors who are responsible for publication.
+> Our basic blog is now becoming a multi-user publishing system, where each user is assigned tasks : some are redactors (reporter), some make corrections and layout work (they know CSS), and there is of course a chief editors who is responsible for publication.

 If we want to be able to handle posts in our new publishing system, we must think of a more elaborated workflow that will fit this new organisation.
 First of all, let's list possible post statuses :

-- **draft** : when created, a post is always draft.
-This is the *initial status* of all Posts
+- **draft** : a post is always created as draft.
+This is the *initial status* of all posts
 - **correction** : the post is being corrected and layout improvements may also be added
 - **ready** : the post is ready to be published but not yet online
 - **published** : the post is online, available to readers